recommenders-team/recommenders/SETUP.md

 </details>

-### Register the conda environment as a kernel in Jupyter
+### Using the conda environment as a kernel in Jupyter

-We can register our created conda environment to appear as a kernel in the Jupyter notebooks.

-    conda activate my_env_name
-    python -m ipykernel install --user --name my_env_name --display-name "Python (my_env_name)"
+By using [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels) all conda environments (with ipykernel installed) will automatically be made available as kernels in the Jupyter notebooks.<br>
+**Note** - The active conda environment will show up as "Python 3"

 ### Troubleshooting for the DSVM